-Our sales depend on and will continue to depend on a small number of customers.
-A reduction in orders from any of these customers, the loss of any of these customers or a customer exerting significant pricing and margin pressures on us could harm our business, financial condition and operating results.
+Our sales depend on a small number of customers.
+A reduction in orders from any of these customers, the loss of any of these customers, or a customer exerting significant pricing and margin pressures on us could harm our business, financial condition and operating results.

 We have depended, and will continue to depend, upon a small number of customers for a significant percentage of our total revenues.
-During fiscal year 2017 and fiscal year 2016, we had one customer that contributed 10% or more of our total revenues.
-This customer accounted for 17% and 20% of our total revenues, respectively, during such fiscal years.
-Dependence on a small number of customers means that a reduction in orders from, a loss of, or other adverse actions by any one of these customers would reduce our revenues and could have a material adverse effect on our business, operating results and share price.
+During fiscal year 2018 and fiscal year 2017, we had one customer, Lumentum Operations LLC, that contributed 10% or more of our total revenues.
+This customer accounted for 16% and 17% of our total revenues during the respective fiscal years.
+Dependence on a small number of customers means that a reduction in orders from, a loss of, or other adverse actions by any one of these customers would reduce our revenues and could have a material adverse effect on our business, financial condition and operating results.

 Further, our customer concentration increases the concentration of our accounts receivable and our exposure to payment default by any of our key customers.
-Many of our existing and potential customers have substantial debt burdens, have experienced financial distress or have static or declining revenues, all of which may be exacerbated by adverse conditions in the credit markets, continual uncertainty in global economies, and the impacts of Brexit.
+Many of our existing and potential customers have substantial debt burdens, have experienced financial distress or have static or declining revenues, all of which may be exacerbated by adverse conditions in the credit markets, continual uncertainty in global economies and the impacts of Brexit.
 Certain of our customers have gone out of business, declared bankruptcy, been acquired, or announced their withdrawal from segments of the optics market.
 We generate significant accounts payable and inventory for the services that we provide to our customers, which could expose us to substantial and potentially unrecoverable costs if we do not receive payment from our customers.